-Problem (14) was optimized in [27] by alternating between solving for the image x (image update step) and optimizing the dictionary and sparse coefficients (dictionary learning step).
-In specific cases such as in single coil Cartesian MRI, the image update step is solved in closed-form using FFTs.
-However, the dictionary learning step involves a nonconvex and NPhard optimization problem [112].
-Various dictionary learning algorithms exist for this problem and its variants [108], [109], [113] that often alternate between updating the sparse coefficients (sparse coding) and the dictionary.
-The DL-MRI method for (14) used the K-SVD dictionary learning algorithm [108] and showed significant image quality improvements over previous CS MRI methods that used nonadaptive wavelets and total variation [15].
-However, it is slow due to expensive and repeated sparse coding steps, and lacked convergence guarantees.
-In practice, variable rather than common sparsity levels across patches can be allowed in DL-MRI by using an error threshold based stopping criterion when sparse coding with OMP [114].
+Problem (14) was optimized in [27] by alternating between solving for the image x (image update step) and optimizing the dictionary and sparse coefficients (DL step).
+In specific cases such as in single-coil Cartesian MRI, the image update step is solved in closed-form using FFTs.
+However, the DL step involves a nonconvex and NP-hard optimization problem [111].
+Various DL algorithms exist for this problem and its variants [23], [108], [112] that often alternate between updating the sparse coefficients (sparse coding) and the dictionary.
+The DL-MRI method for (14) used the K-SVD DL algorithm [23] and showed significant image quality improvements over previous CS MRI methods that used nonadaptive wavelets and TV [15].
+However, it is slow due to expensive and repeated sparse coding steps and lacked convergence guarantees.
+In practice, variable rather than common sparsity levels across patches can be allowed in DL-MRI by using an error threshold-based stopping criterion when sparse coding with orthogonal matching pursuit (OMP) [113].